eea/eea.soer/trunk/eea.soer/eea/soer/README.txt

   ... }
   >>> report.processForm(values=form, data=1, metadata=1)

-When title and description is not provided, they are generated using the language code from the parent folder.
+When description is not provided, it's generated using the language code from the parent folder.

-  >>> report.Title()
-  'sv SOER Part C Report'
   >>> report.Description()
-  'SOER Part C Country Report from sv'
+  'SOER Part C Report from Sweden'

 Verify the properties of the other fields: